Overview

 The system flow:

-Receipt Ledger — An event-sourced double-entry ledger that records every signed receipt within a settlement window.
+Receipt Ledger — An event-sourced ledger (Redis-backed or in-memory) that records every signed receipt within a settlement window.
 Provides idempotency, position tracking, and window-scoped queries.

 Netting Engine — Computes multilateral net positions across all counterparties.
-Verifies the sum-to-zero invariant and produces a minimal set of settlement instructions.
+Verifies the sum-to-zero invariant and produces a minimal set of USDC transfers.

 Merkle Tree — RFC 6962 compliant append-only tree.
 Every receipt is hashed into a leaf.
-The root is anchored on-chain for public verifiability.
+The root is anchored on Solana for public verifiability.

 Integration Guide